Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-where $\wt x_1 = x_1-p$ and $\wt x_2 = x_2+p$ is another decomposition of $x$ such that $x = \wt x_1 + \wt x_2$.
-However, equation \eqref{comwea} much better reflects the actual trading arrangements and it has a clear advantage that an unknown number $p$ does not appear in the formula for the combined wealth.
-It thus emphasizes the crucial feature that the combined wealth is independent of $p$.
-In fact, one can remark that the issue whether the trading desk has been informed about the actual level of the price $p$ does not matter at all. \end{remark}
+where $\wt x_1=x_1-p$ and $\wt x_2=x_2+p$ is another decomposition of $x$ such that $x=\wt x_1+\wt x_2$.
+However, equation \eqref{comwea} better reflects the actual trading arrangements and it has a clear advantage that a number $p$, which is not known a priori, does not appear in the expression for the combined wealth.
+Hence \eqref{comwea} emphasizes the crucial feature that the combined wealth is independent of $p$.
+In fact, one can remark that the fact whether the trading desk is aware about the actual level of the price $p$ is immaterial for the question whether an arbitrage opportunity for the trading desk exists in a particular market model. \end{remark}

 \begin{definition} A pair $(x_1,\phi; x_2, \bar \phi)$ of trading strategies introduced in Definition \ref{defcomwea} is {\it admissible for the trading desk} if the discounted combined wealth process